The Benefits of Speech-Language Pathology for Seniors

 Learn more about how speech-language pathologists specializing in the care of seniors can help with communication skills, cognitive function, and swallowing.

-Author: Brooke Wayne
+Author: Brooke Wayne, MS, CCC-SLP

 Older woman in pink shirt with a book open on her lap, speaking with a woman.